aacamilleri/Bytro/README.md

 # Bytro
-Bytro is a Decentralized Application build on Ethereum and Solidity Smart Contracts
+Bytro is a Decentralized Application built using Ethereum and Solidity Smart Contracts

 Applications Used:
 * Ethereum